A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

-\begin{proof} To compute $(u^*_1,u^*_2)$, we design two \emph{subroutines}.
+2. We design two \emph{subroutines}.
 One assumes that $V$ is contained in an $A$-layer (i.e.\ it assumes that $u^*_1$ is an edge), the other assumes that $V$ is contained in a $B$-layer (i.e.\ it assumes that $u^*_2$ is an edge).
 We describe the first one in the following; the other is symmetrical.
-First, compute the first and last active edges $e_g,e_{g'}$ in $(v_p\circlearrowright V)$, which costs $O(\log n)$ time due to Fact~\ref{fact:active-consecutive}.2.
-Then, using Lemma~\ref{lemma:algB-binarysearch}~(a) and a binary search, seek the only $A$-layer in $\mathsf{layer}_g,\ldots,\mathsf{layer}_{g'}$ that contains $v_i$.
-If failed, terminate this subroutine directly.
-Otherwise, assume that $\mathsf{layer}_j$ contains $V$, check whether $\mathsf{body}_j$ contains $V$ using Lemma~\ref{lemma:algB-binarysearch}~(b).
-If so, we find the cell and thus obtain $(u^*_1,u^*_2)$.
+First, compute the first and last active edges $e_g,e_{g'}$ in $(v_p\circlearrowright V)$, which costs $O(\log n)$ time by Fact~\ref{fact:active-consecutive}.2.
+Then, using part~1~(a) and a binary search, find the only $A$-layer in $\mathsf{layer}_g,\ldots,\mathsf{layer}_{g'}$ that contains $V$.
+If failed, terminate this subroutine.
+Otherwise, assume that $\mathsf{layer}_j$ contains $V$, check whether $\mathsf{body}_j$ contains $V$ using part~1~(b).
+If so, we find the cell containing $V$ and thus obtain $(u^*_1,u^*_2)$.
 It costs $O(\log^2n)$ time.

 \textsc{Correctness}: If $u^*_1$ is an edge, the first subroutine obtains $(u^*_1,u^*_2)$; if $u^*_2$ is an edge, the second subroutine obtains $(u^*_1,u^*_2)$; however, in a degenerate case, $u^*_1,u^*_2$ can both be vertices, and the two subroutines both fail to find $(u^*_1,u^*_2)$.
-(This case is indeed degenerate because it implies a parallelogram inscribed in $P$ with three anchored corners.)
+(This case is indeed degenerate because it implies a parallelogram inscribed in $P$ with three corners lying on the vertices.)
+Nevertheless, our algorithms can handle the degenerate case using the following modification.

-When $(u^*_1,u^*_2)$ are both vertices, $v_i$ lies on the boundary of some $\cell(u,u')$ such that at least one of $u,u'$ is an edge.
-(This is stated precisely in (i) below.)
-Therefore, after the following modification, our algorithms can handle the degenerate case: We first find a cell that contains $v_i$ or a cell whose boundary contains $v_i$.
-If we only find a cell whose boundary contains $v_i$, we use $O(1)$ extra time to find the cell that contains $v_i$ which is nearby.